General Questions about Study Abroad and Global Education (SAGE)

 - The normal length of study away is one semester during the junior year;

-- Students will have a minimum 9.0 cumulative grade point average (GPA) or meet the program/host institution GPA requirement at the time of application;
+- Students must meet the program/host institution GPA requirement at the time of application;

 - Students will have a 9.0 GPA in the prerequisite foreign language for the study site, and

 - Students will have completed the COSA prescribed pre-departure language requirement or the program requirement, if higher.
 The Scripps requirement is:

 - 4 semesters of college-level (i.e. completion of the 44 level) French,German, Russian, or Spanish